brightway-lca/brightway2/docs/lci.rst

 Biosphere database
 ------------------

-Starting Brightway2 through the web interface, or when you run ``bw2setup()`` in a python shell, Brightway2 downloads and installs a special ``biosphere`` database.
+Starting Brightway2 through the web interface, or when you run ``bw2setup()`` in a python shell, will have Brightway2 download and install a special ``biosphere`` database.
 This database has all the resource and emission flows from the ecoinvent database, version 2.

 You can define biosphere flows - resources and emissions - in any database you like, but it is probably best to use the pre-defined flows in the ``biosphere`` database whenever you can.
-If you need to add some custom flows, feel free to create a separate new database.
+If you need to add some custom flows, feel free to create a separate database.

 You can also change the name for the default biosphere database in the :ref:`user preferences <user-preferences>`.